When You Lose Interest In People Quickly

 You tend to prematurely conclude you've figured people out

-Some people say they lose interest in new friendships when they feel like they know everything about the person and there are no more surprises left.
+Some people say they lose interest in new friendships when they feel like they know everything about a friend and there are no more surprises left.
 However, they mistakenly believe they can have someone completely mapped out within a month or two.

 You unintentionally do something that puts people off, and causes them hold back and not show their more interesting side

 For example, maybe you're pleasant at first, but once you become more comfortable with someone your sense of humor becomes too cutting.
 Your friends can tell when you've gotten meaner and start to pull away and be more closed-off.
-They're not going to act loose and spontaneous or share personal information if they know you're going to make a harsh "joke".
+They're not going to act loose and spontaneous, or open up about their insecurities, if they know you're going to make a harsh "joke".
 From your end it seems like they've become boring, and you lose interest.

 Another example would be moving too fast in your friendships.
 Your friends realize the relationship is developing too quickly and become "less interesting" as they try to give themselves some breathing room.